djuang1/openai-connector/README.md

 ## Installation Instructions

 1. Clone the repo
-2. Deploy the connector to your local Maven repo  `mvn clean install`
+2. Deploy the connector to your local Maven repo  `mvn clean install`.
+If you are using Maven 3.8.1+, you may run into issues with HTTP repositories being blocked.
+Follow the help article [here](https://help.mulesoft.com/s/article/Maven-error-when-building-application-Blocked-Mirror-for-repositories) to resolve the issue.
 3. Add the connector dependency to your project `pom.xml` file

 ```